Day One: Overnight Train to Lao Cai

 You can enjoy lunch either with a local family or try one of the restaurants in Sapa before driving back to Lao Cai to catch the return train.

 Your journey ends early in Hanoi early this morning.
 If you are continuing your travels with us we provide complimentary transportation to your hotel or to the airport.
 You may also begin an overnight trip to Halong Bay directly from the train station.

-08 through 13 February due to the TET (Vietnamese New Year) Holiday.
+TET Holiday 2015: We regret that we can not accept Vietnam reservations during the period 15 through 22 February due to the TET (Vietnamese New Year) Holiday.
 Since it is considered unlucky to work during this period, practically everything closes, everyone takes a vacation, and some prices double.
 We do not recommend visiting during this time because there are no public festivities and visitors are left with almost nothing to do.